Saaze/site/content/docs/templates.md

 An [entry](/docs/entries) template will have the following variables automatically injected:

-* `$collection` - An array containing the collection data for the collection the entry belongs to
+* `$collection` - An object containing the collection data for the collection the entry belongs to
-* `$entry` - An array containing the entry data
+* `$entry` - An object containing the entry data

-The `$entry` array will contain any fields defined in the [Yaml metadata](/docs/entries) for the entry plus the following fields:
+The `$entry` object will have properties for any fields defined in the [Yaml frontmatter](/docs/entries) of the entry plus the following properties:

 * `url` - The relative URL of the entry
 * `content` - The HTML content of the entry